IoannisTselekoglou/Heart-Attack-Analysis-and-Prediction/README.md

 - **ST_Slope**: The slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping]
 - **HeartDisease**: Output class [1: heart disease, 0: Normal]

-For a comprehensive understanding, refer to the complete [attribute information](#).

 ## Notebook